-The ReliOn Confirm's nearest competitor is the bare-bones True2Go (Est. $10), which is often labeled as a store brand (such as at Walgreens or CVS).
-The True2Go also receives very good expert scores for its accuracy and repeatability.
-The True2Go's biggest claim to fame is its size; it's just a little bit bigger than a quarter.
-It clips onto the top of your test strip vial so it's easy to keep track of.
-Both of these inexpensive monitors have relatively large screens and large, easy-to-read digits, although neither is illuminated.
+The Bayer Contour Next's nearest competitor is the bare-bones TRUE2Go (Est. $12), which is often labeled as a store brand (such as Walgreens or CVS).
+The TRUE2Go receives very good expert scores for its accuracy and repeatability, but its biggest claim to fame is its size: It's just a little bit bigger than a quarter.
+That's a pro for some users, but a few find this diminutive meter so small that it's easy to misplace.
+The digits on its screen are large and easy to read, but the screen itself isn't illuminated.

 The TRUE2Go returns results quickly (4 seconds) and includes your forearm as an alternate test site.
 In a video review for the DiabetesMine Test Kitchen, author Dan Fleshler praises the TRUE2Go for its basic, convenient functionality, and says its results were comparably accurate to those from his Accu-Chek Aviva Plus meter.
 It uses a 0.5 microliter sample size and does not require coding.